thisismactan/Canada-2019/README.md

 ## Last updated: 5 Apr 2019
 This is the repository for the Election StatSheet 2019 Canadian election forecast.
 Hooray!

-Current status: estimating model error variances, compiling federal electoral district demographic data.
+Current status: estimating model error variances, adding demographic predictors to the model.

 ### Notes to self ###
 - Final model must predict all parties' share of the vote simultaneously allowing for correlations between parties